Kuadrant/architecture/docs/design/architectural-overview-v1.md

 ### Multi-Cluster

 In the default multi-cluster setup.
 Each individual cluster has Kuadrant installed.
 Each of these clusters are unaware of the other.
 They are effectively operating as single clusters.
 The multi-cluster aspect is created by sharing access with the DNS zone, using a shared host across the clusters and leveraging shared counter storage.
 The zone is operated on independently by each of DNS operator on both clusters to form a single cohesive record set.
-More details on this can be found in the following RFC document: TODO add link.
+More details on this can be found in the [following RFC](https://github.com/Kuadrant/architecture/pull/70).
 The rate limit counters can also be shared and used by different clusters in order to provide global rate limiting.
 This is achieved by connecting each instance of Limitador to a shared data store that uses the Redis protocol.
-There is another option available for achieving multi-cluster connectivity (see intgrations below) that requires the use of a "hub" cluster and integration with OCM (open cluster management).

 ![](./images/multi-cluster-layout.jpg)